-The Novel Foods Regulation covers any food that is obtained from cloned animals - such as meat, eggs or milk.
+The Novel Foods Regulation covers any food from cloned animals - such as meat, eggs or milk.

 What is cloning?

-Cloning happens when an organism - the clone - is created as an exact genetic copy of another organism - the donor.
+Cloning happens when an organism - the clone - is exact genetic copy of another organism - the donor.

-Clones occur naturally and cloning is used in horticulture, where plants grown from a cutting or a graft are genetic copies of the original plants.
+Clones occur naturally and cloning is common in horticulture.
+This is where plants grown from a cutting or a graft are genetic copies of the original plants.
 Some microorganisms - such as amoebas - and insects - such as greenfly - also clone themselves.

 Clones of cattle and other farm animals can be produced using a technique known as 'somatic cell nuclear transfer' (SCNT).
 SCNT doesn't occur naturally.